-When you live in an 1850s farmhouse and have land, animals and kids something ALWAYS seems to come up.
+When you live in a 1850s farmhouse and have land, animals, and kids something ALWAYS seems to come up.
 A yellow jacket hive here, a kid scrapes her knee, your dog chasing a cat across the neighborhood, your chickens in your neighbor’s yard, a fox checking out your flock, apples to be picked, the list goes on and on.

 There is always something that needs to be done out here on the farm.
 It creates instant teamwork.
 You see you can’t do these things alone.
 Well sure you can, but you will become exhausted.